opentable/grunt-ot-webpagetest/README.md

 ## The 'ot-webpagetest' Task

-ot-webpagetest requires the following parameters to be set in your Gruntfile.js config:
+These are the available options, to be placed in your Gruntfile.js:

 ```javascript
 ot-webpagetest: {